MissesAubrey/howie/README.md

     make start-docker-container
     make log-into-continer

+    #outside the docker container
+    docker run -p 6379:6379 -d redis:5

     #inside the docker container
+    giraffe_ears "My pup was biting my sleeve while I was working because it was dinner time"

+    #inside docker container, start the web app to allow other people to eventually use
+    cd mysite
+    python manage.py runserver 0:80

     # the jupyter port is 8888
     # inspect the contents of jupyter_token.txt for the token to log-in